shaik1002/biggitlabbomb/doc/administration/settings/account_and_limit_settings.md

 1. Select **Settings > General**.
 1. Expand **Account and limit**.
 1. Select or clear the **Remember me** checkbox to turn this setting on or off.

+NOTE:
+If you [set sessions to expire from date of creation](#set-sessions-to-expire-from-date-of-creation), that setting supersedes the remember me setting.

 ### Customize session duration for Git Operations when 2FA is enabled